aurelio-amerio/MultiQuad.jl/README.md

 For more informations on these integration techniques, please follow the official documentation [here](https://juliaapproximation.github.io/FastGaussQuadrature.jl/stable/gaussquadrature/).

+While using fixed order quadrature methods, it is possible to use multithreading to compute the 1D quadrature, by passing the keyword argument `mutithreading=true` to `quad`.
+If the forseen integration time is long, it is also possible to display a progress bar by passing the keyword argument `verbose=true`.

 See [QuadGK](https://github.com/JuliaMath/QuadGK.jl) and [Cuba.jl](https://giordano.github.io/Cuba.jl/stable/) for all the available keyword arguments.

 ### Example 1